 |Wants the other person to rot in hell.||Can articulate positive future hopes for both people.|

 Regardless of how ready for divorce you are, I urge you to have immense self-compassion for however you get through it, given the degree of crisis that divorce can create.
-If you are identifying with any of the above indicators of divorce “non-readiness”, this doesn’t mean you are doing it wrong, it is merely an invitation to work on shifting that mindset towards the opposite healthy divorce readiness stance represented in the above table.
+If you are identifying with any of the above indicators of divorce “non-readiness”, this doesn’t mean you are doing it wrong.
+Instead, this is merely an invitation to work on shifting that mindset towards the opposite healthy divorce readiness stance represented in the above table.

 Would you like help making the decision together?
 Read: The Decision to Divorce: A Mediator’s Role